 - The difference between "good" and "poor" inventory turn metrics varies widely from industry to industry, and even between healthy companies in the same industry.
 An optimal inventory turn rate for one company is not necessarily an optimal rate for another.

 - Inventory turn rates that fall substantially below the industry average, may signal a serious problem in production or sales.

-The days sales in inventory examples here use the following data, calculated in the section immediately above:
+The days sales in inventory examples here use the following data, which follow from the inventory turns results in the section immediately above:

 - Inventory turns per year (based on Net Sales Revenues): 5.5

 - Inventory turns per year (based on Cost of goods sold): 3.7